rpetit3/dragonflye/README.md

-  --medaka N      Number of polishing rounds to conduct with Medaka (requires --model) (default: 0) --model XXX     The model to be used by Medaka, (Assumes 1 polishing round, if --medaka not used) (default: '') --list_models   List the models available to Medaka (default: OFF) MODULES
+  --medaka N      Number of polishing rounds to conduct with Medaka (requires --model) (default: 0) --model XXX     The model to be used by Medaka, (Assumes 1 polishing round, if --medaka not used) (default: '') --list_models   List the models available to Medaka (default: OFF) SHORT-READ POLISHER
+  --R1 XXX        Read 1 FASTQ to use for polishing (default: '') --R2 XXX        Read 2 FASTQ to use for polishing (default: '') MODULES
   --trim          Enable adaptor trimming (default: OFF) --trimopts XXX  Extra porechop options in quotes eg. '--adapter_threshold 80' (default: '')